-F2 > UV LAMP / SHUTTER By pressing F2, you enter the panel which controls the u.v. lamps settings.
+► F2 > UV LAMP / SHUTTER

+By pressing F2, you enter the panel which controls the u.v. lamps settings.
 The bottom line shows you the burning hours of the u.v. lamps.
 This counter can be resetted only by a service engineer.
-The other settings can be changed by using the arrows on the control panel.
-Pressing left or right will make the cursor move between the different parameters.
-Pressing up or down will change the value of that one setting.
-You can change these paramters:
+The other settings can be changed by using use both lamps during one printing pass.
+If the "normal" mode is selected, only the tale lamp will open the shutter.
+The printer will first print and then immediately cure with the lamp that follows the print heads.

-- UV LAMP: MODE= ON (default) / OFF If ON has been selected for this mode, the lamps will come online when a print is started.
+- If ON has been selected for this mode, the lamps will come online when a print is started.
 If set to off, the print will start without turning the lamps on. - SHUTTER: MODE= NORMAL (default) / BOTH Changing the value from normal to both, will change the timing of the shutters.
 If "both" is selected, both shutters will open at the same time.
-The printer will use both lamps during one printing pass.
-If the "normal" mode is selected, only the tale lamp will open the shutter.
-The printer will first print and then immediately cure with the lamp that follows the print heads.
+The printer will